Community Grants Program - Minor Capital Works

 Successful Applicants Offer of Funding

-All successful Applicants will be required to complete an Offer of Funding form on SmartyGrants prior to funds being released.
+All successful Applicants will be required to complete an Offer of Funding application on SmartyGrants prior to funds being released.
 This includes completing the acknowledgment and declaration of the Funding Agreement and provision of completed documents to Baw Baw Shire Council, including but not limited to a tax invoice from your organisation for the grant amount awarded a Grant Recipient – Supplier Information form and a statement by supplier form.

 The Funding Agreement outlines the conditions associated with the provision of the Grant and details reporting requirements specific to the application.